ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

 - `won`: player has won this game
 - `lost`: player has lost this game
-- `draw`: player and dealer are in a draw
+- `tied`: player and dealer are in a draw

 ### Views